Azure/azure-relay-bridge/CONFIG.md

   cleared.
 This option is primarily useful when used from the command line to clear port forwardings set in configura- tion files.
 The argument must be "true" or "false".
 The default is "false".
-* **Compression** - Specifies whether to use compression.
-The argument must be "true" or "false".
-The default is "false".
-* **CompressionLevel** - Specifies the compression level to use if compression is enabled.
-The argument must be an integer from 1 (fast) to 9 (slow, best).
-  The default level is 6, which is good for most applications.
 * **ConnectionAttempts** - Specifies the number of tries (one per second) to make before exiting.
 The argument must be an integer.
 This may be useful in scripts if the connection sometimes fails.
 The default is 1.